kubernetes-retired/kube-aws/docs/getting-started/step-2-render.md

 Please read [the AWS documentation for more details about AWS Auto Scaling](http://docs.aws.amazon.com/autoscaling/latest/userguide/WhatIsAutoScaling.html).

-#### For production cluster requiring cluster-autoscaler

-You must utilize [an experimental feature called Node Pool][node-pool] to achieve this deployment.
-Please read [the documentation for experimental features](aws-experimental-features) for more instructions.

 ### Certificates and Keys

 `kube-aws render` begins by initializing the TLS infrastructure needed to securely operate Kubernetes.
 If you have your own key/certificate management system, you can overwrite the generated TLS assets after `kube-aws render`.
 More information on [Kubernetes certificate generation.][k8s-openssl]